-Fanapi Foundation is a US-based entity whose mission is to raise funds and provide technical assistance to support the underserved indigenous people living in the remote and geographically isolated outer islands (fanapi) in the Northwest region of Chuuk State, Federated States of Micronesia.
+Fanapi Foundation is a Hawaii-based entity whose mission is to raise funds and provide technical assistance to support the under-served people from the remote and geographically isolated outer islands (fanapi) in the Federated States of Micronesia.
 Founded by Vid Raatior and an all-volunteer Advisory Board, the Fanapi Foundation is a sponsored project of the United Charitable Programs (UCP) – a registered 501(c)(3) non-profit organization, tax ID #20-4286082, headquartered near Washington, DC., whose mission is to develop and support charitable programs with a local, national, or global focus.

 The Fanapi Foundation’s mission and vision is grounded on the firm beliefs that our role is to empower the local indigenous solutions of the Fanapi islanders with global resources.
 We focus our efforts in the areas identified by the local leaders as the top priorities for their people; namely, educational reform, community development, preventative healthcare, and economic empowerment.

 What transpired at this historic meeting was beyond the usual expectations for the outer islanders; the participants elected to support and expand on the challenge to engage in educational reform by adopting to formulate key steps in building community-based support and ownership of “our own schools” and solving “our own needs.”
-The delegates unanimously formulated the Northwest Resolution expressing their dissatisfaction with the State’s lack of educational improvement, the need to unify all the public schools into the Northwest Unified Schools (NUS), and the creation of a non-governmental organization called Fanapi Center to be located on the main island of Weno to support educational reform, facilitate community development, coordinate healthcare programs, and develop economic opportunities for the Northwest region.
+The delegates unanimously formulated the Northwest Resolution expressing their dissatisfaction with the State’s lack of educational improvement, the need to unify all the public schools into the Northwest Unified Schools (NUS), and the creation of a non-governmental organization to access local and global resources.
+Their resolution also called for the creation of a Fanapi Center to be located on the main island of Weno to support educational reform, facilitate community development, coordinate healthcare programs, and develop economic opportunities for the Northwest region.

-The keynote speaker at this educational / leadership summit was Mr. Vidalino Raatior, a fellow outer islander, product of Chuuk State’s public education, international educator who currently serves as the Director of the Pacific Islander Student Center at the University of Hawaii at Hilo.
-In a recognition of one of their own son of the Northwest, the delegation asked him to serve as the lead consultant for the region to help implement their action plans.
+The keynote speaker at this educational / leadership summit was Mr. Vidalino Raatior, a fellow outer islander, product of Chuuk State’s public education, international educator, consultant for the Department of Education, and Director of the Pacific Islander Student Center at the University of Hawaii at Hilo.
+In a recognition of one of their own son of the Northwest, the delegation asked him to serve as the pro-bono consultant for the region to help implement their action plans in partnership with the Chuuk Department of Education and other entities.

 Upon returning to the University of Hawaii at Hilo where he serves as the Director of the Pacific Islander Student Center, Vid proceeded to assemble a team of experts to help him found a US-based nonprofit organization to raise funds and provide technical assistance for the local initiatives.
 On December 5, 2012, the Fanapi Foundation was officially chartered as a sponsored program of the United Charitable Programs (www.unitedcp.org), a registered 501(c)3, non-profit public charity organization based near Washington, DC.